Davlis/movie-db-rest-api/README.md

 # Database

-You don't need to have MongoDB installed on your device if you using example enviroments.
+You don't need to have MongoDB installed on your device if you are using example enviroments.

 If you want to use your own MongoDB then you should provide proper entry for ```MONGO_URL``` key in ```.env``` file.

-Value of this ```MONGO_URL``` key should follow convenction:
+Value of this ```MONGO_URL``` key should follow conventions:

 `mongodb://<dbuser>:<dbpassword>@<address>:<port>/<dbname>`